sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart3.md

 In the end, we should have the following structure:

+vbox11

-Kali Linux VM Configuration
+# Kali Linux VM Configuration

 Select the Kali Linux VM and then from the toolbar select Settings.

-System Configuration
+### System Configuration

 Go to System -> Motherboard.
 For the Boot Order option ensure that the Hard Disk is on the top followed by Optical.
 Uncheck Floppy.

-Boot Image Configuration
+### Boot Image Configuration

 Go to the Storage tab.
 Select the Empty disk present below Controller: IDE then click on the small disk icon on the right side of the Optical Drive option.

+vbox12

 Select Choose a disk file and then select the downloaded .iso file for Kali Linux.

 The final result should look as follows:

-Network Configuration
+### Network Configuration

 Go to Network -> Adapter 1.
 For the Attached to field select Internal Network.
 For Name select LAN 0.
 Expand the Advanced section.
 For Adapter Type select Paravirtualized Network (virtio-net).

-Kali Linux Installation
+# Kali Linux Installation

-Remember to boot the pfSense VM if it was shut down before starting the Kali Linux installation.
+***Remember to boot the pfSense VM if it was shut down before starting the Kali Linux installation.***

 Select Kali Linux from the sidebar and click on Start on the toolbar.

 From the Installer menu select Graphical Install.

-Select your Language, location and keyboard layout.
+The first steps will be about your Language, location and keyboard layout. select whatever makes sense, or just enter.

+vbox16

-Enter a name for the VM.
+You will soon be required to enter a name for the VM.
 You can use any name here.
-The hostname is used to identify the system on the network.
-The hostname can also be changed after installation.
+The hostname is used to identify the system on the network. note: The hostname can be changed after installation.

-Leave the domain name input blank and click on Continue.
+Leave the domain name input blank in the next section and click on *Continue*.

+Next,
-Enter your name.
+Enter your desired name and credentials.
 This name will be shown on the login screen.

+If you often forget passwords, you can quit the installation now and create a *clone* using VirualBox.

+This is a good idea just for skipping installation times.

+You can do so by right clicking on your (closed) VM and clicking clone.
+Or alternatively CNTL + O

 The username is used to create the home directory for the user.
 All the user-related configurations are stored in this folder.